Arduino UNO Based Biometric Electronic Voting System with LCD Display and Fingerprint Authentication

 1. Press the ENROLL button (A1) from the main screen

-4. Press DEL (A0) to confirm the selected location and begin capture
+3. Press DEL (A0) to confirm location and begin capture

-8. Template is stored in sensor memory at the selected ID
+6. Template stored in sensor memory at selected ID

 Repeat for each authorised voter.
 The sensor supports up to 127 fingerprints.